RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Important:** You need Enterprise Developer or Enterprise Developer for z Systems to execute the application as running applications is not supported in Enterprise Developer Connect.

-Before you proceed, ensure that the Host Access for the Cloud (HACloud) service is running:<!-- Service name still isn't changed from Micro Focus-->
+Before you proceed, ensure that the Host Access for the Cloud (HA Cloud) service is running:<!-- Service name still isn't changed from Micro Focus-->
 1. From the Windows **Start** menu open the Services application.

 2. Navigate to the HA Cloud service and check whether its status is set to **Running**.

-3. If it is not running, right-click the service and click **Start**.
+3. If it is not running, right-click the service and select **Start**.

 **Executing the IBM CICS Application**

 The application requires that you use a 3270 terminal emulator.
-This tutorial uses Rocket Host Access for the Cloud (HACloud), but you may adapt the tutorial to suit your terminal emulator of choice.
+This tutorial uses Host Access for the Cloud (HA Cloud), but you may adapt the tutorial to suit your terminal emulator of choice.

 **Configuring the TN3270 Settings in the IDE**